Cosmological perturbations in the Tsallis holographic dark energy scenarios: Cosmological perturbations evolution

 A more powerful and reliable quantity that is measured by redshift surveys is the combination of the linear growth rate $f(a)$ and the root-mean-square mass fluctuation in spheres with radius $8\text{h}^{-1}\text{Mpc}$, $\sigma_8(a)$.
 In the linear regime, one has \cite{Nesseris2008,Song2009,Huterer2015,Ishak2018}

 and,

-In practice, most of the $f\sigma_8$ measurements are made via the peculiar velocities obtained from Redshift-Space Distortions (RSD) measurements coming from galaxy redshift surveys \cite{Kaiser1987}.
-As we will discuss further, we will use perturbation formalism that was described in this section in addition to RSD data to constrain parameters of the models studied in this work.
+In practice, most of the $f\sigma_8$ measurements are made via the peculiar velocities obtained from Redshift-Space Distortions (RSD) measures coming from galaxy redshift surveys \cite{Kaiser1987}.
+As we will discuss further, we will use perturbation formalism described in this section and RSD data to constrain the parameters of the models studied in this work.